bufbuild/docs.buf.build/docs/generate/managed-mode.md

 ### PHP

-If you enable Managed Mode:
+If you enable managed mode:

 * [`php_namespace`][php_namespace] is set to the package name with each package sub-name capitalized, with `\\` substituted for `.`.